The CMO walks into the board meeting with a slide she's proud of.

 3. Average Deal Size Increase

-This one sneaks up on people.
-AI doesn't just help you close more deals — it can help you close BIGGER deals.
+AI doesn't just help you close more deals—it can help you close bigger deals.

 What it measures: The average contract value of closed-won deals.

-Why it matters: 10% increase in average deal size = 10% revenue growth with the same number of deals.
-It's one of the highest-leverage improvements you can make.
+Why it matters: Ten percent increase in average deal size equals 10% revenue growth with the same number of deals.
+One of the highest-leverage improvements you can make.

 What good looks like: